ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 Also, the users can be provided with the richer information that is only available in the  `ResearchDataUploadBox`.

 How the UOS sits in relation to the UCS:
-When there is a new study, a Data Steward logs on to the Data Portal and creates a new object, called a `ResearchDataUploadBox`, for uploading the research data.
+When a Data Steward intends to enable a Research Data upload, they log on to the Data Portal and create a new object, called a `ResearchDataUploadBox`.
 The Data Steward will enter at least a title and description so they can later identify the box.
 The Data Portal will make a call to the UOS with the inputted information.
 The UOS will generate a new UUID for the `ResearchDataUploadBox` and then tell the UCS